 In the case of NNLO applications, where one-loop amplitudes need to be evaluated in the unresolved regions of phase space, numerical instabilities are potentially very large, and the stability techniques play a key role in order to ensure the correct cancellation of infrared singularities.
-Thanks to the above mentioned techniques and further optimizations in the unresolved regions, OPENLOOPS has been extensively and successfully applied in $2 \to 2$ NNLO calculations and also in some of the first $2 \to 3$ NNLO calculations [130, 135].
-In particular, OPENLOOPS is used as a building block of MATRIX [78] for the calculation of a wide spectrum of color-singlet and heavy-quark production processes at NNLO QCD.
-In this context, the automation of EW corrections in OPENLOOPS opens the door to ubiquitous NNLO QCD+NLO EW calculations in MATRIX [703].
-Moreover, OPENLOOPS +SHERPA support automated NLO QCD+NLO EW simulations at fixed-order [598, 704], and matched to QCD+QED parton showers in an approximation where QED radiation is integrated out at the level of the virtual EW amplitudes [57, 705].
+Thanks to the above mentioned techniques and further optimizations in the unresolved regions, OpenLoops has been extensively and successfully applied in $2 \rightarrow 2$ NNLO calculations and also in some of the first $2 \rightarrow 3$ NNLO calculations [130, 135].
+In particular, OpenLoops is used as a building block of Matrix [78] for the calculation of a wide spectrum of color-singlet and heavy-quark production processes at NNLO QCD.
+In this context, the automation of EW corrections in OpenLoops opens the door to ubiquitous NNLO QCD+NLO EW calculations in Matrix [703].
+Moreover, OpenLoops +Sherpa support automated NLO QCD+NLO EW simulations at fixed-order [598,704], and matched to QCD+QED parton showers in an approximation where QED radiation is integrated out at the level of the virtual EW amplitudes [57,705].